ceilfors/notes/notes/Squirrel_nuts_organising_strategy.md

 The last 10% that they have not managed to retrieve are not actually a waste, they grow as trees for their future generation.
 They are probably smarter than us humans.

 P.S.
-Squirrels can pretend to bury nuts so prevent nuts theft
+Squirrels can pretend to bury nuts to prevent nuts theft

 ---
 ## References